Inforum

+Inforum, headquartered in downtown Detroit and in Grand Rapids, was founded as the Women's Economic Club (WEC) in July 1962.

+History

-Inforum, headquartered in downtown Detroit and in Grand Rapids, was founded as the Women's Economic Club in July 1962.
-The Women's Economic Club, as it was known for 42 years, officially received its charter from the National Federation of Business and Professional Women's Clubs (NFBPWC) in 1962.
-It became an independent organization with its own by laws in 1965.
+The WEC was created when Marie Moon, Alice Snider, Thelma Murrell and Dorothy Seifert gathered a group of 23 women together to discuss the formation of a luncheon club.
+The WEC officially received its charter from the National Federation of Business and Professional Women's Clubs (NFBPWC) in 1962.
+It became an independent organization with its own by-laws in 1965.

-In 2005, members voted to change the name of the organization to Inforum: A Professional Women's Alliance to better reflect the mission of the organization, which is to strengthen the business environment in Michigan by creating opportunities for women to lead and succeed.
-Programming encompasses not only luncheons, but seminars, leadership courses, and other networking events which allow members to build alliances with colleagues into empowering combinations.
+In 2005, members voted to change the name of the organization to Inforum: A Professional Women's Alliance.
+This better reflected the mission of the organization, which was to strengthen the business environment in Michigan by creating opportunities for women to lead and succeed.
+Activities and programs encompass luncheons, seminars, leadership courses, and other networking events which allow members to build alliances with colleagues into empowering combinations.

-Inforum today

-Today, Inforum is a professional organization focused on creating strategic connections and accelerating careers for women throughout Michigan and the Midwest.
-It has more than 2000 members and 70 corporate members.

 Since 2003, Inforum has published a biennial study with the Wayne State University School of Business Administration to analyze the number of women board members on Fortune 500 companies.

+In June 2016, members voted to transfer Inforum's assets to the Inforum Center for Leadership.
+The combined 501(c)(3) charitable and educational nonprofit operates as Inforum.